Aden1ke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my 1st script is to print hello world. my 2nd script is to print a smiley face. my 3rd script is to prinnt content of /etc/passwd.
+my 1st script is to print hello world. my 2nd script is to print a smiley face. my 3rd script is to prinnt content of /etc/passwd. my 4th script is to print the content of /etc/passwd and /etc/host.